thin-edge/thin-edge.io/docs/src/install/index.md

 ### Update using a package manager

-thin-edge.io and its components can be updated by running the install.sh script again, or using the Linux package manager on your distribution.
+%%te%% and its components can be updated by running the install.sh script again, or using the Linux package manager on your distribution.

 ```sh tab={"label":"Debian/Ubuntu"}
 sudo apt-get update